We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 *Myths & Legends: Ever wonder about Greek, Roman or Viking culture of old?
 Where did all those legends and myths come from?
 Discover creation myths and follow the adventures of a multitude of gods/goddesses.
 Myths & Legends is a semester course that will examine ancient mythologies as well as some non-traditional mythologies such as those created by J.R.R.
 Tolkien and C.S.
 Lewis.
 This is a semester course.

 Photography: Photographs play an important role in our world today.
-We photograph to preserve memories, document events, and create artistic works.
+We photograph to preserve memories, tell stories, and create artistic works.
 This course introduces students to the basics of photography, including camera functions and photo composition.
-Students will learn what it takes to create a good photograph and how to improve photographs of animals, people, and vacations.
+Students will work through a variety of modules online to help understand how to create a well planned photograph and how to further improve photographs of animals, people, and vacations.
 Students will also begin working with their photographs using photo-editing software.
 Through a variety of assigned projects, students will engage their creativity by photographing a range of subjects and learning to see the world through the lens of their cameras.
 This is a semester course.
+[CCE course and content]

 - Intro to Athletics: This class is designed to give students an introduction to the principles and activities associated with athletic performance and fitness.
 Through lecture, demonstration and participation, students will be introduced to the strength and speed program used by SJBMS / Juan Diego athletes in a developmentally and age-appropriate manner.
 The course will focus on: core strength, strength training, speed training, plyometric training (jumping exercises for speed and explosiveness), diet, flexibility, fitness and general health.
 This is a semester course.